jdcloudcom/en/API/Monitoring/Monitor-Item-Customized-Monitoring-APIs/putMetricData.md

 ## Description
 The API is for reporting the custom metric monitoring data, facilitating the user to report the collected time series data to the Monitoring.
-Original data and aggregated statistical data can be reported in batches.
+Report data of different regions for domain names of different region, refer to : <a href="https://docs.jdcloud.com/cn/monitoring/reporting-monitoring-data"> Calling Description </a>Original data and aggregated statistical data can be reported in batches.
 A single request contains up to 50 data points; the data size does not exceed 256k.

 ## Request method
 POST